Little Boys

 "Little Boys" is the fourth episode in the third season of the television series How I Met Your Mother and 48th overall.
-It originally aired on October 15, 2007.
+It originally aired on CBS on October 15, 2007.
+The episode received middling reviews.
+The plot centers around Robin dating a man who has a child, which the character claims to despise but comes round to the concept.
+A central theme is the woes of the dating world, with Ted, Marshall and Barney also participating in various pick-up strategies.

 Plot

 Lily tells Robin she will set her up on a date with a guy named George.
 After she lists his good qualities, Ted points out that she has not mentioned his flaw (or as the gang call it, his "but..."), though when pushed, Lily reveals that George has a son in her kindergarten class.
 Despite Robin's personal dislike of children, she goes on a date with George and ends up meeting his son, Doug.

 After some initial hesitance and an argument about how cereal should be served, Robin and Doug actually hit it off.
 However, when Robin decides to break up with George before Doug becomes attached to her, Lily shows Robin a picture that Doug has drawn of his "new mommy.”
 Despite Robin claiming otherwise, everyone else believes the woman in the picture is Robin.
 Lily informs Robin that if she breaks up with George, she must break up with Doug as well and Robin reluctantly agrees.

 Robin goes to see Doug and takes advantage of the fact that he has never been dumped before by using "every cliché in the book,” but is interrupted by the arrival of George's new girlfriend, Brooke, whom she realises is actually the woman in Doug's drawing.
 Lily tries to comfort Robin after her breakup, but cannot believe she was dumped by a six-year-old.
 Robin claims she is done with kids but Future Ted narrates that she would eventually make her peace with kids and go on to appear in some important works of art – pictures drawn by his kids of themselves with "Aunt Robin".